Iron Horse Park Airdrie

 The park is located in Airdrie, Alberta, on land leased from the city to be used as an educational park.
+The city signed a lease renewal in 2013 to keep the ride operating until 2027.

 The history goes back to 1971 and has moved around Southern Alberta.
 Previously the raised track was located at Camp Gardner, Alberta.
+In July 2000, the Calgary Herald reported that vandalism of the miniature railroad had prompted increased security at the park.

 The park is open yearly on Sundays from May long weekend to Canadian Thanksgiving weekend, with occasional other special event days.